CenturyLinkCloud/APIDocs/Getting Started/api-v20-overview.md

 The URL format of the service is: `https://api.ctl.io/v2/{resource}/{account alias}`.
 As an example, to retrieve the top level Group for a given data center, you would issue a GET request to `https://api.ctl.io/v2/datacenters/ALIAS/WA1`.
 The HTTP request must include `Content-Type` and `Accepts` headers set to `application/json`.

-Service authentication is done via bearer tokens and is outlined in the <a href="/api-docs/v2#authentication-login">Login API</a> description.
+Service authentication is done via bearer tokens and is outlined in the [Login API](..Authentication/login.md) description.

 The service responds to requests using <a href="http://en.wikipedia.org/wiki/List_of_HTTP_status_codes" target="_blank">standard HTTP codes</a>, and if applicable, a JSON payload.